Tarsha1/project-1/README.md

 ## Stretch Goals

-1. Shows your points - still in progress
+1. Shows your points
-2. Tallies your score -still in progress
+2. Tallies your score
+3. Modal for instructions
+4. Let's player no if they win or lose -working on
-3. Expand the Q&A bank to about 100 -will work on this issue
+5. Expand the Q&A bank to about 100 -will work on this issue
-4. Store score to compare later - working on
+6. Store score to compare later - working on

 ## Unsolved Issues